top of page

 I applied for the previous cohort.
 Can I reapply with the same project as last time?

 • Yes.
-We had over 250 applications in 2022 and only had space for 13 fellows, so many wonderful candidates and projects did not make it to our final round.
+We had hundreds of applications during the past two years and only had limited space for fellows, so many wonderful candidates and projects did not make it to our final round.
 Additionally, some projects may be a better fit for our new parameters than they were last time.
 And again, please note that we are unlikely to accept more than a few podcast producers to the cohort, so consider your format carefully.

 Can I submit proposals for two different projects?